John Skelton Williams: Biography

 Williams was Comptroller throughout World War I. Under his leadership, the agency worked closely with the War Finance Corporation, which was established in 1918 to provide credit to businesses, including banks, to promote the war effort.
+A segregationist, he imposed segregation on the Bureau of Engraving and Printing and ended promotions for black workers.
 During William's term, legislation was passed allowing the consolidation of two or more banks.
-A segregationist, he imposed segregation on the Bureau of Engraving and Printing and ended promotions for black workers.
+On July 31, 1920 Williams released a report to the press detailing how interest rates for "call money" were manipulated to the advantage of insider speculators and the disadvantage of borrowers nationwide paying higher interest rates.
+This statement is published verbatim in toto in H.C.
+Cutting, The Strangle Hold (Chicago, M.A.
+Donohue, 1921) p.
+297-317.